Fundamental Analysis Guides

 • Net Income: This is the company’s total earnings, calculated by subtracting all expenses, including taxes and interest, from the operating income.
 If XYZ Corporation’s taxes and interest amounted to $100,000, its net income would be $300,000 ($400,000 – $100,000).

 By analyzing these figures, we can gain insights into XYZ Corporation’s profitability, cost efficiency, and operational effectiveness.
 For instance, the high gross profit margin indicates that the company is efficiently managing its production costs.
-However, the relatively lower net income suggests there may be substantial tax liabilities or interest expenses the company needs to address.
+However, the relatively lower net income suggests that the company may need to address substantial tax liabilities or interest expenses.

 Comparing XYZ Corp.’s Income statement with Year 2 data.

-Comparing these figures with year two’s data can reveal company financial performance trends.
+Comparing these figures with data from year two can reveal company financial performance trends.
 Net sales have increased 20% from $1M to $1.2M.
 Additionally, we can see the net income has increased from $300K to $390K, a 30% increase.
 This highlights that while increasing sales by 20%, the company has increased net income by 30%, meaning it is becoming more efficient.

 Remember, comparing a company’s income statement with those of other companies in the same industry is crucial.
 This comparative analysis can provide valuable insights into the company’s competitive position and industry performance.